Q&A on Gov. DeWine's Safety Initiative

 Is the Governor proposing a "red flag" law?

-We believe his is trying to avoid the problems past laws have presented.
+We believe he is trying to avoid the problems past laws have presented.
 He and Husted spent a lot of time at the press conference talking about due process and how they wanted to deal directly with people's behavior.
 However, we will need to actually see a bill and read the details before we can know exactly what is being proposed.
 As far as we know, there is nothing written yet.
 If we think due process is lacking, we will oppose this part of the initiative.

 Why is the media talking about "red flag" if the Governor is saying he's suggesting something else?